Gellert5225/CS-100/README.md

 An abstract factory base class for parsing usre input into either a regular command such as 'ls -a'<br>
 or to a test command such as '[ -e /path/to/file ]'

+## InputRedirect
+Handling input redirect, using <.

+## OutputRedirect
+Handling output redirect, using >.
+It has a flag stating whether user should replace or append the output.

+## Pipe
+Piping the output from previous command to the next command.

 # Prototype/Research
 Since the shell program constantly involves user input, we don't want to block the main thread while waiting for user input, or waiting for some commands finishing execution. <br>